-It is my pleasure to invite you to attend the 2022 annual general meeting ("Meeting") of shareholders of Viemed Healthcare, Inc. (the "Corporation).
-The Meeting will be held at the Homewood Suites by Hilton, 201 Kaliste Saloom Road, Lafayette, LA 70508 (Lafayette B Room) on Thursday, June 9, 2022 at 9:30 a.m.
+It is my pleasure to invite you to attend the 2023 annual general meeting ("Meeting") of shareholders of Viemed Healthcare, Inc. (the "Corporation).
+The Meeting will be held at the principal executive offices of the Corporation, located at 625 E. Kaliste Saloom Road, Lafayette, LA 70508 on Tuesday, June 13, 2023 at 9:00 a.m.
 (CDT) to:

-- 1. receive the audited consolidated financial statements of the Corporation, together with the auditor's reports thereon, for the fiscal years ended December 31, 2021 and 2020; - 2. elect eight directors to serve until the next annual meeting of shareholders; - 3. re-appoint Ernst & Young LLP as our auditor for the fiscal year ended December 31, 2022, and authorize the Board of Directors to fix the remuneration of the auditor; and - 4. consider any other matters that may properly come before the Meeting or any adjournments or postponements thereof.
+- 1. receive the audited consolidated financial statements of the Corporation, together with the auditor's reports thereon, for the fiscal years ended December 31, 2022 and 2021; - 2. elect eight directors to serve until the next annual meeting of shareholders; - 3. re-appoint Ernst & Young LLP as our auditor for the fiscal year ended December 31, 2023, and authorize the Board of Directors to fix the remuneration of the auditor; and - 4. consider any other matters that may properly come before the Meeting or any adjournments or postponements thereof.

-It is strongly recommended that you complete, date, sign and return the enclosed proxy card before June 7, 2022 to ensure that your shares will be represented at the Meeting.
+It is strongly recommended that you complete, date, sign and return the enclosed proxy card before June 9, 2023 to ensure that your shares will be represented at the Meeting.